-A more significant concern relates to the overall quality of free legal aid at appeal stage, as the current selection system is based on a random / automatic selection procedure managed by the Portuguese Bar Association on the basis of preferred areas of legal assistance chosen beforehand by the appointed lawyers, that are general in nature and not specifically related to asylum law.
-In general, however, appointed lawyers are not trained in asylum law and have limited experience in this particular field of law.
-In the course of 2017, CPR in partnership with UNHCR has engaged with the Portuguese Bar Association with the aim of providing training to legal aid lawyers.
+A more significant concern relates to the overall quality of free legal aid at appeal stage, as the current selection system is based on a random / automatic selection procedure managed by the Portuguese Bar Association on the basis of preferred areas of legal assistance chosen beforehand by the appointed lawyers, 4 that are general in nature and not specifically related to asylum law.
+In general, appointed lawyers are not trained in asylum law and have limited experience in this particular field of law.
+In 2018, CPR in partnership with UNHCR continued its efforts to engage with the Portuguese Bar Association with the aim of providing training to legal aid lawyers.
 Discussions are also ongoing regarding the creation of a specific area of legal assistance dedicated to asylum within the legal aid system, which could eventually contribute to the overall quality of appeals.
-Furthermore, in September and October 2017, CPR provided a training module to judges, public prosecutors and lawyers on European and EU asylum case law in the framework of an EU funded training programme.
+In September and October 2017, CPR provided a training module to judges, public prosecutors and lawyers on European and EU asylum case law in the framework of an EU funded training programme.
+In January 2019, CPR provided a training session for judges and public prosecutors of the Administrative Courts focusing on evidence and credibility assessment, within